Petlja/TxtProgInPythonEng/_sources/03_PyGame/03_PyGame_11a_Drawing_CircleRectEllipse.rst

 Drawing rectangles, ellipses, and circles
 -----------------------------------------

-All drawing functions in the PyGame library begin with ``py.draw``.
+All drawing functions in the PyGame library begin with ``pg.draw``.
 Depending on what shape we want to draw, we call different functions.
 In the explanations that follow, the meaning of the parameters is:

 - The *canvas* parameter is the area in which we draw.
 In this guide, programs will already have a formed variable (more specifically object) *canvas*, obtained as the result from a call of the ``pygamebg.open_window`` function.
 - The *color* parameter is the color we use to draw.
 As it was said earlier, a color can be specified by its name (for example :code:`pg.Color("black")`), or as a tuple or a list of 3 elements (for example :code:`[255, 0, 0]` for red).